-Founded in 2017 by Jayme Henderson and Steve Steese, The Storm Cellar is a boutique winery based at the historic Redstone Vineyard in Hotchkiss, Colorado, which produces high-quality, high-elevation, aromatic white and rosé wines, farmed and crafted by the hands of these two sommeliers.
-The Storm Cellar aims to showcase the attributes of this extreme vineyard site within its wines, to help bring the West Elks AVA into the national wine spotlight, and to become a premier destination for an elevated, Colorado wine experience.
+Founded in 2017 by sommeliers Jayme Henderson and Steve Steese, The Storm Cellar is a boutique winery in Hotchkiss, Colorado, which produces high-quality, high-elevation, aromatic white and rosé wines, farmed and crafted by the hands of this husband-and-wife team.
+The Storm Cellar aims to showcase the attributes of Colorado’s unique terroir, to help bring the West Elks AVA into the national wine spotlight, and to become a premier destination for an elevated, Colorado wine experience.

-In 2019, Jayme and Steve were featured in a cover story for the Wall Street Journal, filmed by both PBS and the John Deere corporation, and selected as the first Colorado winemakers to represent the beverage component of the Colorado FIVE culinary team.
-The Storm Cellar received the award for Best Winery by the editors of 5280 magazine in their annual “Top of the Town” awards, as well as two double-gold medals in the Colorado Governor’s Cup wine competition.
+Since releasing their first wines in 2019, Jayme and Steve were featured in a cover story for the Wall Street Journal, featured in Wine Spectator, filmed by both PBS and the John Deere corporation, and selected as the first Colorado winemakers to represent the beverage component of the Colorado FIVE culinary team three years in a row.
+The Storm Cellar received the award for Best Winery by the editors of 5280 magazine in their 2019 “Top of the Town” awards and has earned medals in numerous wine competitions, including double-gold medals in the 2019 Colorado Governor’s Cup wine competition, the 2020 American Fine Wine Competition, and the 2020 San Francisco International Wine Competition.

 Wine is greater than the sum of its parts.
 It is not just a winemaker.
 It is not just a vineyard.
 It is a collaboration between humans and nature.
 It is a story.
 And the story of our wines is incredibly unique.
 We have worked diligently not just to nurture the vines and craft great wines, but to tell the story.

-Follow our blog or connect on our social media outlets to hear the ups and downs of two sommeliers who set aside their suits and began the journey to become farmers and winemakers in a remote corner of western Colorado.
+Join us on our social media outlets to experience the ongoing journey of two sommeliers who set aside their suits and chose to become farmers and winemakers in a remote corner of western Colorado.